Hi ! I'm Yuki, the founder and CEO of Tsugu Tsugu Inc., a company dedicated to kintsugi !

 There is also one thing I would like to note regarding this book.
 When explaining the origins of kintsugi, Santini writes the following:

-“In Muromachi period (around the 14th century) a Shogun found a crack in his valuable vessel from China, so he shipped to China for repair.
-China sent it back to Japan by stapling the cracks with metal clamps but it didn’t seem beautiful from the shogun’s perspective.
-So he asked his servant to re-repair it with more beautiful way.
-The servant decorated the cracks with urushi and genuine gold powder – this is the kintsugi.”
+“In Muromachi period (around the 14th century) a Shogun found a crack in his valuable bowl from China, so he shipped it to China to have it repaired.
+Chinese craftsmen repaired the bowl by stapling the cracks with metal clamps and had it shipped back to Japan.
+However, the shogun was not satisfied with this type of repair.
+Therefore, he asked his servant to find a more beautiful way to repair it.
+The servant ended up decorating the cracks with urushi and genuine gold powder – and that is how kinstugi was born.”

 The story hereinabove is presented as a factual story but, in Japan, this story is actually thought to be a story made up as a joke during the Edo period.
 Based on my own research, the real origins of kintsugi are still unknown to this day.
 In my opinion, this lack of available information gives kintsugi a mysterious image and it most likely plays a part in the growing popularity of kintsugi.